gcallah/JustifyingTheState/abstracts/coda.md

 Is Justification of the Existence of Government a Useful Question?

-By Daniel B. Klein
+Daniel B. Klein

 To contemplate justification for the existence of something is to contemplate whether a human aim's either to bring that thing into original existence or to annihilate